Hauteville House

-Hauteville House is a house where Victor Hugo lived during his exile from France, located at 38 Hauteville in St. Peter Port in Guernsey.
+Hauteville House is a house in St. Peter Port, Guernsey.
+Between 1856 and 1870, French writer Victor Hugo lived here during his exile from France.
 In March 1927, the centenary year of Romanticism, Hugo's descendants Jeanne, Jean, Marguerite and François donated the house to the City of Paris.
-It currently houses an honorary consul to the French embassy at London and a Victor Hugo museum; house and garden are both open to the public.
+It currently houses an honorary consul to the French embassy at London and also a museum.

 19th century

 Built around 1800 by an English privateer, the house came into the possession of William Ozanne.
 It gained the reputation of being haunted by the spirit of a woman who had committed suicide, and remained unoccupied for several years.

 Victor Hugo arrived in Guernsey in October 1855.
 He bought the house on 16 May 1856 with the revenues from the initial success of the publication of Les Contemplations.
 By owning it, Hugo ensured that he could not be expelled from the island as Guernsey law prohibits the deporting of people with property on the island.

 Hugo and his wife Adèle Foucher transformed, furnished and decorated the house during his exile from 1856 to 1870, and during a return visit in the summer of 1878.
 He named the house "Hautville", rather than Liberté, which had been his original intention.
 The house consists of four levels, with the top floor featuring a glazed lookout with a view of Saint Peter Port, Herm and Sark, and the islands near them.
 The garden is filled with trees and flowers that grow abundantly due to the mild climate.